 In 1989, Keith LaMar (aka Bomani Shakur) came to prison at age 19 for murder.
 He had been living in Cleveland, Ohio, where he sold drugs as a means of survival in the Crack-infested streets he knew as home.
-On a day that would forever change his life, LaMar was robbed at gunpoint and exchanged gunfire with his robbers.
+On a day that would forever change his life, Keith was robbed at gunpoint and exchanged gunfire with his robbers.
 He was shot in his legs and hit one of the other men in the chest.
 That young man, once a childhood friend, died.
-LaMar plead guilty and was sent to prison for 17 years-to-life.
+Keith pled guilty and was sent to prison for 17 years-to-life.

 A documentary film that focuses on the State’s intentional railroading of Keith LaMar was made available online October 2014.
-In just 36 short minutes, the issues about what happened in Keith LaMar's legal case are illuminated.
-The film can be viewed by following this link.
+In just 36 short minutes, the issues about what happened in Keith's legal case are illuminated.
+The film was updated in 2019 and can be viewed by following this link.